From Elle magazine:

 Microcurrent treatments use low levels of microcurrent electricity—1/1,000,000 of an amp (a light bulb runs on less than one ampere)—to stimulate the muscles of the face and neck.

+How does it work?
 On a muscular level, the microcurrent acts like a personal trainer to tone and shorten muscle fibers.
 On a dermal level, as Peter Pugliese, the skin physiologist, notes, there is serious anti-aging action going on.
 Pugliese has spent more than five years analyzing microcurrent’s effect on fibroblasts by biopsying skin before and in between microcurrent treatments, and has found a statistically significant increase not only in the production of collagen and elastin, the skin’s main structural proteins, which degrade with age, but in that of glycosaminoglycans, or “GAGs,” the viscous material in which the proteins are embedded.
 “When you see a nice plump cheek like a baby’s and you pinch it and it feels very good and snappy,” he says, “that’s GAGs.”

 Does it really work?